jdreaver/rust-os/README.md

 ## TODO

 - Tests: Add thorough unit test suite we can trigger with shell command.
-  - This is necessary as I start adding more complex subsystems.
-I'm not a big fan of the external crate that runs on the host because I don't like unnecessarily abstracting code _just_ for tests.
-Doing with with `ext2` was a PITA.
-  - Organize test suite with macros so tests have names, we print individual test status, etc
-    - I like the KUnit architecture <https://www.kernel.org/doc/html/latest/dev-tools/kunit/architecture.html>
-    - Maybe in a `build.rs` we could dynamically figure out which tests to compile in?
-I don't want e.g. a Cargo feature for every test...
+  - Support proptest tests
-  - Consider a way to run tests on boot and return the QEMU exit code with the result
+  - Have a way to run tests on boot and return the QEMU exit code with the result.
+Just short circuit to running tests instead of the shell.
+    - Maybe I need a way to pass kernel arguments.
+I don't want to necessarily use config options.
+I could also pass the arguments directly into the shell...
 - Memory management
   - Replace `x86_64` crate page table management with our own
     - Make a doc like <https://www.kernel.org/doc/Documentation/x86/x86_64/mm.txt>, and perhaps a static array of regions that other modules use